 One (1) Community Interest Community Officer

-The Immediate Past President shall serve as a non-voting ex-officio member of the Board of Officers and the Administrative Committee and shall be the principal conduit of the Neighborhood Council institutional memory.
+A. The Immediate Past President may serve as a non-voting ex-officio member of the Board of Officers and the Administrative Committee and shall be the principal conduit of the Neighborhood Council institutional memory.

+B. No single Stakeholder group shall hold a majority of Board seats unless extenuating circumstances exist and are approved by the Department of Neighborhood Empowerment ("Department").

+C. When a Board member ceases to maintain their Stakeholder or Community Interest Stakeholder status pursuant to these Bylaws, their position shall be deemed vacant.

 Section 2: Quorum

 A minimum of eleven (11) Officers shall be required to be present at Board of Officers meetings to establish a quorum.
+A majority of committee members shall constitute a quorum at committee meetings.
+Floating quorum is not allowed.

 Section 3: Official Actions

-A majority vote of Officers present, not including abstentions, shall be sufficient for the Board of Officers or the Administrative Committee, as appropriate, to rule on business, unless otherwise stated in these Bylaws.
+A majority vote of Officers present and voting, not including abstentions, shall be sufficient for the Board of Officers or the Administrative Committee, as appropriate, to rule on business, unless otherwise stated in these Bylaws.
+An abstention is a treated as a non-vote.

 Section 4: Terms and Term Limits

-Each term of office shall be two (2) years.
+Each Board term of office shall be two (2) years.
 Terms shall begin at the first Board meeting once the election results are finalized by the City and shall end with the commencement of the terms of their successors.
 See Article X (Elections) for further details.
 There are no limits to the number of terms that a Board Officer may serve.

 Section 5: Duties and Powers